Posts tagged parkrun

 While there are new parkrun events starting on most weeks, occasionally events are permanently cancelled.
 The most common reason is due to landowners withdrawing permission, either due to safety or capacity concerns.

-There are currently 35 permanently cancelled parkrun events in the UK that were publicly accessible.
-A further 16 events on closed facilities (e.g. prisons), plus one overseas military base, are also permanently cancelled.
+There are currently 35 permanently cancelled 5k parkrun events in the UK that were publicly accessible.
+There’s also 22 permanently cancelled 2k junior parkrun events that have been permanently cancelled.
+A further 17 events on closed facilities (e.g. prisons), plus one overseas military base, are also permanently cancelled.
 There’s a few exceptions which are not included in these numbers and the details on this page.

 • Bakewell parkun started in 2018 and continued until the Covid pause in 2020.
 It was replaced by Monsall Trail parkun which starts in the same place but runs in the opposite direction.
 The old Bakewell course headed north to the turning point and The Monsal Trail course runs south to a different turn around point.
 Both start and finish at the old Hassop Station.
 I have not counted Bakewell as a cancellation as the event numbers continued through to the Monsall Trail stats.